INL/BlackLab/doc/technical/design/plan-relations.md

 This would return spans including a verb and its subject and object, with the verb tagged as `V`, the subject as `S` and the object as `O`.

-## Changes to regular span indexing
+## Changes to regular inline tag indexing

 ### Encoding regular spans as relations